 - Chocolate For Dipping I used this

-- In a small glass bowl, microwave butter until melted.
-Pour into large mixing bowl.
+- In a small glass bowl, microwave unsalted butter (½ cup, i.e., 1 stick) until melted.
+Pour into a large mixing bowl.

-- Add egg and vanilla and mix on medium speed for 20 seconds.
+- Add egg (1 large) and vanilla extract (1 ½ teaspoons) and mix on medium speed for 20 seconds.

-- Half cup at a time, add flour and mix until flour is just incorporate (about 10-20 seconds).
+- Half cup at a time, add all-purpose flour (1 ½ cups) and mix until flour is just incorporated (about 10-20 seconds).
 Do not overmix.

 - Scoop dough into (3 tablespoon sized) balls.
 Lightly flatten each ball before placing on cookie sheet.

-- Bake at 350 degrees for 8 minutes.
+- Bake at 350℉ for 8 minutes.
 They will look underdone, but they will finish baking on the hot cookie sheet after you take it out of the oven.
-(Of course, because ovens bake differently use your best judgement to keep them in a minute longer if they look severely under baked.)
+(Of course, because ovens bake differently use your best judgement to keep them in a minute longer if they look severely underbaked.)

 - After removing from oven, allow the cookies to cool on the hot baking sheet for 10 minutes before removing them from cookie sheet.
 If dipping in chocolate, allow to cool completely on cooling rack.